harveyt/moysetutoring/content/post/alex.md

 don’t mind.”
 Replacing her glasses, she begins to read.
 Alex sits patiently like a dog in a vet’s waiting room, anxious for the verdict.
 Victoria puts down the essay and looks directly at her.
 “You have a voice, Alex.
 Use it.”

+[1] A sandwich made with buttered white bread and thick-cut fries.
+No substitutes allowed.